flame-engine/flame/doc/platforms.md

 ### Web support

 When using Flame on the web some methods may not work.
-For example `Flame.util.setOrientation` and `Flame.util.fullScreen` won't work on web, they can be called, but nothing will happen.
+For example `Flame.device.setOrientation` and `Flame.util.fullScreen` won't work on web, they can be called, but nothing will happen.

 Another example: pre caching audio using `flame_audio` package also doesn't work due to Audioplayers